|There are no specifications for this item in our database. You may contribute specifications here.|

 "Great tractor/backhoe, plenty of power, not too small and not too big for a lot of barn restorations."

 "I purchased this tractor to keep down the underbrush and to clean up the property.
 It has exceeded my expectations.
 First I purchased a quick hitch system.
 Something well worth the money.
 Then I have purchased more implements for it now.
 I now have a 5' disk, 5' bush hog, 6' tiller, 500# broadcaster, two row JD planter and a post hole digger.
 It has done everything and more that I have tried to do with it.
 I have 10 acres and have some wet areas.
 Thankful I purchased the 4WD model."

+"Nice tractor and I'm pleased with the purchase.
+Sometimes I wish I went bigger so I could comfortably pull 6 foot attachments rather than 5 foot attachments.
+It's four-wheel-drive, of course.
 Easy to drive.
 Both my wife and daughter who can barely push a lawnmower can Bush hog my yard with no problems.
 Have had no issues with the tractor so far.
 I have a woods Bush hog that I told behind it.
 I have the L front and loader that comes with it as an option."